12.6 Common Quality Control issues

 field to indicate the source(s) you used to obtain locality information when appropriate

-- If you have a set of points, a line, or a polygon (perhaps from the Map tool), you can find the centroid of the features using either obistools::calculate_centroid or PostGIS, and then enter this coordinate into the
+- If you have a set of points, lines, or polygons (perhaps from the Map tool), you can find the centroid of the features using either obistools::calculate_centroid or PostGIS, and then enter this coordinate into the

 decimalLatitude